“We’re living in a world where people can become businesses in 60 seconds.” Brian Chesky, CEO of Airbnb.

 We all know eBay, the first successful online auction for used goods.
 They were one of the first marketplaces to introduce a proxy bidding system, that allows any user to participate in an online auction.
 One of their cool features is automated bidding, which you can get if your bid is the highest, the system will upbid on your behalf until the current bid is a small increment above your closest competitor's highest bid, but no higher.

 Uber, on the other hand, uses an automated pricing mechanism called surge or dynamic pricing.
 They automatically increase prices when the demand increases.
 This can be very annoying on a Friday night.

 Of all the three challenges described in this article, trust is perhaps the biggest one.

 In the past, it would have been impossible to let a stranger stay at your house or hire a freelance web developer from across the sea to build your website.
 Nowadays, it becomes more and more common, all thanks to the trust and security measures leading marketplaces are offering today.

-That being said, the situation is far from the ideal.
-Disasters still take place and even industry leading platforms cannot be considered 100% safe.
+That being said, the situation is far from ideal.
+Disasters still take place and even industry-leading platforms cannot be considered 100% safe.